zed-io/kolektivo/PROJECT_CHARTER.md

 - Compliance with relevant regulations and best practices for digital wallets
 - Open-source licensing and contribution guidelines
 - Community engagement and support channels
+- Incorporation of disaster relief functionalities using blockchain for efficient aid distribution
+- Enhanced features for financial inclusion leveraging AI and blockchain

 ### §2.2: Out-of-Scope